The ABCs of Perfumery

 Systematic odour classification groups for Perfumery

 The ABC's of Perfumery is very easy to learn and the most powerful tool to date for describing and classifying smells.
 It was published in May/June 1999 issue of Perfumer & Flavorist, the foremost journal in the perfumery and flavor industry.
 The Perfumer's Workbook and the Perfumer's Wizard software are both founded on the concepts of The ABCs of Perfumery system.
-Although listing and keeping materials with similar odour types together may seem strange at first you will find it makes a lot of sense during storage and creation.
+Although listing and keeping materials with similar odour types together may seem strange at first you will find it makes a lot of sense for organ arrangement, storage and creation.
+Just as an painter would tend to group similar colors together or a composer position similar music instruments together to orchestrate them.
+It is also inherently a system based on the physical and chemical structure responsible for those odours.
+Tending to go from Top/High notes (A-H), through Middle/Heart notes(I-S) to Bottom/Base notes (T-Y) ending with materials not primarily used for their smells like Solvents, Solubilizers, Additives (Z)

 Class